apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 			return self.fetchStockHighLow(stock)
 ~~~

 So for each property, an HTTP request is created and JSON data is returned from IEX Trading, which then gets parsed into the right format.
 The try-except loops are to handle any errors with the request by simply retrying.
 In production code, there should be a counter that will only retry a finite amount of times before throwing a more dramatic exception.
+But here this is okay.

 We will also want some functionality to be able to obtain the values for many stocks.
-A trivial way to do this would be to loop through the stocks and call `fetchPrice`, but there is a performance issue with that.
-Each HTTP request will block until it receives a result.
+A trivial way to do this would be to loop through the stocks and call `fetchPrice` on each, but there is a performance issue with that.
+Each HTTP request will block until it receives a result, and only then proceed to making the next request.
 If we instead make multiple requests across multiple threads then it is possible for the scheduler to switch to another thread context while waiting for the response, which will dramatically increase the performance of our i/o.
 So we will loop through the stocks and create a new thread for each that will make the request.
 Because returning values from Python threads is kind of tricky, we'll instead pass a dictionary into each thread where the result will be placed by a helper function.
 The full class implementation follows.

 ~~~ python
 class IEXStockFetcher(StockFetcher):